 Pension Benefit Guaranty Corporation (PBGC) administers the pension plan termination insurance program under Title IV of the Employee Retirement Income Security Act of 1974 (ERISA).
 Pension plans covered by Title IV must pay premiums to PBGC.
 The flat-rate premium applies to all covered plans; the variable-rate premium applies only to single-employer plans.
 Section 4006 of ERISA deals with premium rates, including the computation of premiums.
 Section 4007 of ERISA deals with the payment of premiums, including premium due dates and interest and penalties on premiums not timely paid, and with recordkeeping and audits.

 On August 17, 2006, the President signed into law the Pension Protection Act of 2006, Pub.
 L. 109-280 (PPA 2006).
 PPA 2006 makes changes to the funding rules in Title I of ERISA and in the Internal Revenue Code of 1986 (Code) on which the variable-rate premium is based.
+Section 401(a) of
-Section 401(a) of PPA 2006 amends the variable-rate premium provisions of section 4006 of ERISA to conform to those changes in the funding rules and to eliminate the full-funding limit exemption from the variable-rate premium.

-On May 31, 2007 (at 72 FR 30308), PBGC published in the Federal Register a proposed rule to amend PBGC's regulations on Premium Rates (29 CFR part 4006) and Payment of Premiums (29 CFR part 4007) to implement the amendment to ERISA section 4006 made by PPA 2006.
-(PPA 2006 also includes other provisions affecting PBGC premiums that were not addressed in the proposed rule, including provisions that cap the variable-rate premium for certain plans of small employers, make permanent the new "termination premium" (created by the Deficit Reduction Act of 2005) that is payable in connection with certain distress and involuntary plan terminations, and authorize PBGC's payment of interest on refunds of overpaid premiums.
-Those provisions are or will be the subject of other rulemaking actions.
-See, for example, PBGC's final rule published December 17, 2007 (at 72 FR 71222).)
-PBGC received comments on the proposed rule from two commenters-an actuary and an organization representing plan sponsors and service providers.
-The comments are discussed below with the topics they relate to.
+PPA 2006 amends the variable-rate premium provisions of section 4006 of ERISA to conform to those changes in the funding rules and to eliminate the full-funding limit exemption from the variable-rate premium.
+This proposed rule would amend PBGC's regulations on Premium Rates (29 CFR part 4006) and Payment of Premiums (29 CFR part 4007) to implement the amendment to ERISA section 4006 made by PPA 2006.
+(PPA 2006 also includes other provisions affecting PBGC premiums that are not addressed in this rule, including provisions that cap the variable-rate premium for certain plans of small employers, make permanent the new "termination premium" (created by the Deficit Reduction Act of 2005) that is payable in connection with certain distress and involuntary plan terminations, and authorize PBGC's payment of interest on refunds of overpaid premiums.
+Those provisions are or will be the subject of other rulemaking actions.)